projexe/cobalt-vehicles-app/README.md

 This wouldn't fit my architecture pattern as there is no further API reads or business logic required to obtain the Vahicle details.
 Therefore both List and Details are handled by the single fragment.

+Note that the MOCK build uses a dummy API call and is used to test the model for API errors

 As Retrofit is isung an asynchronous call, there was no need to use RxJava for the asynchronous call

 Crashlytics is included for crash reporting